 Rehabilitation — is “a set of measures that assist individuals who experience, or are likely to experience, disability to achieve and maintain optimal functioning in interaction with their environments.
 A distinction is sometimes made between habilitation, which aims to help those who acquire disabilities congenitally or early in life to develop maximal functioning; and rehabilitation, where those who have experienced a loss in function are assisted to regain maximal functioning.”
 3 In WCPT documents the term ‘rehabilitation’ covers both types of intervention.

 |Approval, review and related policy information|

 Approved at the 18th General Meeting of WCPT in 2015.

 WCPT policy statements:

-United Nations Convention on the rights of persons with disabilities.
-New York: United Nations.
-2006.
-(Access date 19 July 2014)
+- United Nations.
+Convention on the Rights of Persons with Disabilities.
+New York, USA: United Nations; 2006. https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html (Access date 10th March 2017)

 - World Health Organization.
 International Classification of Functioning, Disability and Health.
 Geneva, Switzerland: WHO; 2001.

 - World Health Organization.
 World Report on Disability.
 Geneva, Switzerland: WHO; 2011.

 - World Health Professions Alliance.
 WHPA statement on interprofessional collaborative practice.
 Ferney Voltaire, France: WHPA; 2013. http://www.whpa.org/WHPA_Statement_collaborative_practice.pdf (Access date 19 July 2014)